 - Add 0.25 grams, or one pinch if using our mini measuring spoons, of the starter culture.
 The starter culture can be dispersed in a small amount of water and then be added to the flour, mixing in well.

 - Cover with a wet tea towel and allow to rest.
 Depending on the required effect (acidity and flavour development) and type of flour, the resting time for the wheat pre-dough should be up to 24 hours at 20-30°C. At 25°C, 12-18 hours are recommended whereas at 20°C the time should be increased.
-For pure rye pre-dough, it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time the less sourness (lactic acid production) and flavour components are developed.
+For pure rye pre-dough it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time the less sourness (acid production) and flavour components are developed.
 The dough should be stirred from time to time.

 Step 2.
 Feeding the Mother.

 - Mix 250 grams of flour with 250 ml of water.

 - Take your one kg of the pre-dough and blend this with your new mixture of flour and water giving you two kg.